LincaMarius/ISAP-1_Instruction_Set/README.md

 Operation:  A ← A – [n] \
 Example: SUB 5h

-Subtracts the numeric value at address n from the numeric value stored in the accumulator and stores the result in the accumulator.
+Subtracts the numeric value at address n from the numeric value stored in the Acumulator and stores the result in the Accumulator.

 The timing diagram for the SUB instruction is as follows: